zerotier/terraform-multicloud-quickstart/README.md

 Below that, you'll see a module for each cloud.
 You'll notice overlapping `192.168` CIDRs everywhere.
-This is purpose, to simulate residential ISPs and other networks outside our administrative control.
+This is on purpose, to simulate residential ISPs and other networks outside our administrative control.